fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

   * - ISS-040
     - Security
     - Validate Trust Chain in Credential
-    - Ensure the Trust Chain in the Credential header verifies the PID/(Q)EAA Provider's trust at time of issuance.
+    - Ensure the Trust Chain in the Credential header verifies the Credential Issuer's trust at time of issuance.
   * - ISS-041
     - Security
     - Validate Deferred Issuance Parameters